maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 According to Endomondo this was my "most calories burned" run this month.
 I guess this must have something to do with the high intensity parts of the run as I have run further faster... one to investigate.

 6 days left... barring injusry I just need to keep on going.

+#### Day 25 (Recovery run 3.28km in 27.02)

+Woke up to rain... the first rain before a run for the whole of September which is quite incredible!
+It had actually eased off by the time we went out, and it was noticably darker than normal.
+Autumn is here.
+Meg told me about the [Zombie Run App](https://zombiesrungame.com/) game on our warm down walk.
+THat sounds like something I would find fun.. might have to combine it with some off road in the winter. :)